mtx13/MeAndFitbit/README.md

 Template for the README file was provided by Udacity.

-Use of the fitbit data is subject to the Terms of Service documented [here](https://dev.fitbit.com/legal/platform-terms-of-service/).
+Use of the Fitbit data is subject to the Terms of Service documented [here](https://dev.fitbit.com/legal/platform-terms-of-service/).

 Other acknowledgements of code found and leveraged via Stackoverflow are documented within the code.